open-education-hub/ccas/CCAS_pandoc.md

 the ancova power computations anyway.

     #
-    # Next do the power computations just for a regular two-sided, two-sample $t$-test
+    # Next do the power computations just for a regular two-sided, two-sample t-test
     # and use simulation
     #
     Y1<-matrix(rnorm(J*Nsim,mu0,sigma),ncol=J) # Simulate Nsim samples of size J, ea N(mu1,sigma^2)